Everything You Need to Know About Retaining Walls

 Drainage Determines Whether a Wall Lasts

 Many retaining wall failures across Texas begin with poor drainage.
 Even strong materials cannot survive constant water pressure.
-When builders fail to prepare the wall with adequate drainage, the soil saturates after heavy rain and the added weight pushes against the structure with tremendous force.
+According to our retaining wall specialists, when builders fail to prepare the wall with adequate drainage, the soil saturates after heavy rain and the added weight pushes against the structure with tremendous force.
 Water always finds a path.
 The key is directing it away before pressure builds.

 Drainage gravel behind the wall and a perforated pipe at the base create a channel for water to move freely.
 Landscape fabric keeps fine particles from clogging the drainage field.
 A wall with proper drainage rarely shifts, and even during intense storms, the water exits without damaging the structure.
 Homeowners who skip drainage to save cost end up paying far more for repairs later.